LGLabGreg/cryptocurrency-logos/README.md

-# cryptocurrency-logos
+# Cryptocurrency logos

-Logo images of cryptocurrencies
+Node script to get logo images of cryptocurrencies from cryptocompare